Phoebe Waller-Bridge-produced comedy 'Run' releases first trailer

 As well as executive producing, Waller-Bridge will guest star as a woman the pair meet on their journey.

 Run was first announced back in 2018, with Jones describing it as a “badass romantic comedy thriller”.
-It is set to premiere on HBO on April 12 and Sky Comedy on April 15.
+It is set to premiere on Fox Showcase in April.

 Meanwhile, since wrapping-up Fleabag last year, Waller-Bridge has been busy working on the script for new James Bond film No Time to Die.